dotmesh-io/docs/hugo/content/references/api.md

 This API method on the Dotmesh Hub adds another user as a collaborator onto a dot you own (the calling user *must* be the owner of the dot, not a collaborator).
-To call it, you need the ID of the master filesystem of the Dot, not its name; see [the `Lookup` method](#dotmeshrpc-lookup) for a way to convert a name into an ID.
+To call it, you need the ID of the master branch of the Dot, not its name; see [the `Lookup` method](#dotmeshrpc-lookup) for a way to convert a name into an ID.

 ##### Request.